openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## User Consent

-The Credential Issuer MUST obtain the End-User consent before issuing Credential(s) to the Wallet.
+The Credential Issuer should obtain the End-User's consent before issuing Credential(s) to the Wallet.
 It should be made clear to the End-User what information is being included in the Credential(s), for what purpose, and to which Wallet it is being issued to.

 ## Minimum Disclosure